cmaitchison/atlas_api/doc/index.markdown

 * No posting data.
 The data is read-only.
 * No support for multiple languages
 * No versioning (draft/published).
 The latest version (in its default language) of each POI/Place in Atlas was used to seed the database.
 * No tests.
 No good error handling.
-Bit of a hack really.
+Just a spike.

 Places API
 ==========